isomerpages/nlb-biblioasia/_jul-2012/Raffles and the Founding of Singapore: An Exhibition of Raffles’ Letters.md

 ---
 #### Nearly 200 years after he set foot on Singapore to establish a trading post for the British East India Company, Sir Thomas Stamford Bingley Raffles (1781–1826) continues to fascinate and intrigue us.
 How else can you explain our penchant for naming all manners of things after him?

 The world’s largest flower, the *Rafflesia arnoldii*, is named after him, as is the hotel that was once the world’s tallest, Swissotel The Stamford, and the one which is Singapore’s oldest.
-And then, there is Ra√es Tailor, and Raffles Photographer, Stamford Canal, Raffles Boulevard, and the whole family of Raffles Schools.
+And then, there is Raffles Tailor, and Raffles Photographer, Stamford Canal, Raffles Boulevard, and the whole family of Raffles Schools.
 What about the more than a dozen biographies of the man, not to mention a forth - coming version by noted British biographer, Victoria Glendinning.

 Even if the thousands of students force fed a National Education diet of Raffles are probably quite jaded by the mention of his name, Raffles has worn well.
 He has not, like some of our more modern heroes, faded like the old history books that detail his story and deeds.
 The same students who have not heard of Toh Chin Chye still remember Raffles from their early history lessons.
 Come August this year, a new exhibition at the National Library will afford us another opportunity to revisit the life and exploits of this remarkable man.